Code-Institute-Submissions/GiovanniSalvi-Streets-of-Rome/README.md

 Project is designed to have a responsive web design for different layouts(Desktop,Mobile-Tablet).

-Project hosted on GitHub page.
+Project deployed on GitHub page.

 Contents:Links provided: https://www.romeinformation.it/en/